wp-plugins/calculated-fields-form/README.txt

 11. WebHook add-on, and its integration with Zapier

 == Changelog ==

+= 1.0.49 =
+* Adds the new control: HTML Content, to add html tags, and javascript code, directly on form.

 = 1.0.48 =
 * Prevents the insertion of "Page Break" fields into containers fields.